Virginia woman charged with arson after 70 fires ravage area

+BRIEF-Euronext says real estate firm Klepierre leaves CAC 40, to be replaced by IT firm Atos

+* Euronext says real estate firm Klepierre leaves CAC 40, to be replaced by IT firm Atos

-RICHMOND, Virginia Virginia police charged a woman with arson on Tuesday in one of more than 70 suspicious fires that have broken out on the state's Eastern Shore in recent months.
+RICHMOND, Va., April 2 Virginia police charged a woman with arson on Tuesday in one of more than 70 suspicious fires that have broken out on the state's Eastern Shore in recent months.

 Tonya S. Bundick, 40, was accused of setting fire to a vacant residence in the Accomack County community of Melfa late on Monday, Virginia State Police said in a statement.